What challenge(s) do our clients face?

 Connecting SKU level detail with a big picture strategy

 Retailers live or die by the assortment, so it is crucial that strong category management processes are in place.
 However, from working with retailers across sectors (from grocery to electronics), we know that there are several challenges in achieving success:

 - Connecting the assortment to the value proposition: The assortment must be a translation of the retailer’s chosen value proposition, its differentiation strategy and overall brand.
 However, often there is a lack of alignment or agreement internally on this value proposition or the strategic roles of categories, meaning that decisions further down the chain become divergent.

-- Accounting for customer needs by store: Different stores will attract different consumers, perhaps as a result of geography or store location (well-off areas vs poorer).
+- Accounting for customer needs by store: Different stores will attract different consumers, perhaps as a result of geography or store location.
 Without a clear understanding of how to segment and cluster stores by customer need, it can lead to an inefficient distribution of stock.

 - Over-reliance on qualitative criteria: Qualitative choices and intuition must be balanced with more technical criteria such as performance indicators, otherwise there is a risk of bias, subjectivity and ‘personality’ leading decisions.

 - Data management: With high volumes of SKUs, it can be difficult to track, manage and draw insights from such a large pool of data in a way that facilitates decision-making.